YCChenVictor/blog-frontend/_posts/interests/japanese/2022-03-20-sentence-pattern.md

 ### A は B に C(verb)

+The B is always the point in the whole sentence

 #### A は B(timing) に C(verb)

 * express the concept of A will C at the **moment** of B